Reindeer stand between us & the next Great Flood

-Admit it: you have not thought about reindeer even once since Christmas.
+Admit it: you did not think about reindeer even once between the last Christmas season and this one.

 “Protecting their frozen turf”